Buyer Education

 Without adequate reserves, the building has two options when something major fails: levy a special assessment on all owners or take out a loan.
 Neither is ideal.
 A properly funded reserve avoids both scenarios by planning and saving in advance.

-What Is a Reserve Study?
+What a Reserve Study Includes

 A reserve study is a professional engineering and financial analysis of the building's major components.
 It identifies every significant system and structure, estimates its remaining useful life, projects the cost of repair or replacement, and recommends how much the HOA should contribute to reserves each year to cover those future costs.